Listen to this page:

 This walking tour of Japan’s premier winery region begins at Haramo Winery (est. 1924).
 Although Haramo’s main building was constructed in 1884, the winery has only been operating for about 100 years.
 If you have lunch or tea in their café, which is open from April to the end of November, you’ll see how a Kōshū-gable-type house looks from the inside.
 Such houses have a central gable that once allowed for air circulation on the uppermost floor where silkworms chewed their way through piles of mulberry leaves.
 Many of the vineyards in the Kōshū area were once filled with mulberry trees for the express purpose of feeding millions of these silkworms.
 However, after World War Two, the fields were quickly transformed into pergola-style vineyards of highly-prized table grapes.
 Although Katsunuma’s vineyards produce the most delicious table grapes I have ever eaten, I am more interested in the surrounding area’s 80+ wineries!

 The Japanese doma (dirt place) is an area which is normally found in traditional Japanese homes like Haramo’s main building.
-A doma is an area of hard compacted dirt that extends the size of the entranceway and functions much like an American porch.
-However, unlike an American porch, the doma is an indoor space.
+A doma is an area of hard compacted dirt that extends the size of the entranceway and functions much like an American vestibule.
+However, unlike a vestibule, the doma functions as a semi-public space.
 Haramo Winery has transformed its doma into a very attractive tasting area by tiling the floor and installing a long tasting counter.
 Until today, people in Japan enter such indoor spaces to announce their presence.
 This is very different from America where you would never enter someone’s home without their permission.
 When you enter Haramo’s tasting room, you are continuing a tradition that predates the winery.
 Haramo’s doorway is less of a barrier than you might imagine.
 You are still considered to be outside, but you are inside.
 This communicates much about the intimate traditions that continue to shape daily life in modern Japan.